 Bicycle Colorado is a leader in the field of bicycle advocacy, having developed its expertise over the past 27 years.
 The presentation will draw on that experience to explain how to adopt a values-based approach to working with state and county government leaders to advance the interests of cyclists.
 Stacey’s talk will include guiding principles on establishing partnerships with government entities, laws and policies that make a state bicycle friendly and advocacy tactics to advance the interests of bicyclists.

 Stacey Mulligan is the Development Director for Bicycle Colorado, the statewide bicycle advocacy group that works to make Colorado a safe and accessible place to ride a bicycle for everyone.
 She has been a bicycle advocate for over 20 years as her passion for bicycling started in her early teens.
 Stacey graduated with honors from the University of Pittsburgh with a Bachelor of Arts degree in Communications and a post graduate degree in Hospitality Management from Les Roches Marbella.
-During college, Stacey was riding Freestyle BMX bikes professionally and gained the skillset of being a brand ambassador while competing internationally.
-In 2006, Stacey won the Master’s Freestyle BMX World Championships.
-In 2008, Stacey moved to Colorado to continue her career and has worked in several roles since that have built up her expertise in local government and non-profits.
+During college, Stacey was riding Freestyle BMX bikes professionally and, in 2006, she won the Master’s Freestyle BMX World Championships.
+In 2008, Stacey moved to Colorado and has worked in several roles in local government and non-profits.
 She was previously the Director of Communications for the Denver Hispanic Chamber of Commerce and then the Public Information Officer for North Metro Fire Rescue District before her current role with Bicycle Colorado.
 Stacey can be found riding her bike up a mountain, in the snow, commuting to Denver for work, on a multi-day bike packing excursion, or coaching the Golden High School’s Mountain Bike Team.